-\ p-values for the null hypothesis of no Granger causality tested in bivariate VAR models with the number of lags selected according to the Schwarz information criteria.
+Notes: p-values for the null hypothesis of no Granger causality tested in bivariate VAR models with the number of lags selected according to the Schwarz information criteria.
 Data are seasonally adjusted.
 Bold numbers indicate rejection of the null when applying a 10% significance level.

-To obtain Gaussian errors, impulse dummies were included to control for outliers detected by visual inspection.
-The tests for causality show the same results with or without dummies.
-Further information of the specific outliers is available upon request.
+16 To obtain Gaussian errors, impulse dummies were included to control for outliers detected by visual inspection.
+The tests for causality show the same results without or without dummies.
+Further information of the specific outliers are available upon request.

-As noted by Gayer (2010), survey indicators are stationary by nature.
+17 As noted by Gayer (2010), survey indicators are stationary by their nature.
 In limited samples, however, the series may behave as non-stationary.
 In fact, tests often point to non-stationarity for the series applied in the present study.
 For robustness, the tests for Granger causality were also carried out with Hodrick and Prescott (1997) filtered survey series.
 The results, which are available upon request, are, unless noted otherwise, similar to the ones reported.

+3.1.2.
 The usefulness of the business survey for now- and forecasting economic activity

 The correlations and tests for Granger causality presented in the previous sub-section may indicate some predictive contents in most of the business indices.
-In this sub-section, the predictive power is investigated by means of simple ADL models, which include lags of the annual growth rate of the macroeconomic indicator $(x_t)$ and contemporaneous and lagged effects of the relevant business and consumer surveys $(y_t)$ , correspondingly:
+In this subsection, the predictive power is investigated by means of simple ADL models, which include lags of the annual growth rate of the macroeconomic indicator (x_t) and contemporaneous and lagged effects of the relevant business and consumer surveys (y_t) , correspondingly:

-$$x{t+h} = c + \sum{i=1}^{p} \alpha_i x{t-i} + \sum{i=0}^{q} \beta_i y{t-j} + \varepsilon_t,$$ (1)
+$$x{t+h} = c + \sum{i=1}^{p} \alpha{i} x{t-i} + \sum{j=0}^{q} \beta{j} y{t-j} + \varepsilon{t},$$ (1)

-where $\varepsilon_t$ are the errors and the numbers of lags, p and q are determined by Schwarz information criteria.
-The exercise consists of evaluating the out-of-sample forecasts, and the benchmark used is the simple autoregressive (AR) model, i.e. (1) with $\beta_t = 0$ for j = 0,1,...,q.
-Estimations use observations from 2003 to 2013 and the forecast period covers from December 2013 to October 2018.
-The results are shown in table 4, where root mean square error (RMSE) numbers lower than one indicate that the business survey contains information which is useful for predicting activity.
+where ε_t are the errors and the numbers of lags, p and q are determined by Schwarz information criteria.
+The exercise consists of evaluating the out-of-sample forecasts, and the benchmark used is the simple autoregressive (AR) model,18 i.e. (1) with $\beta_j = 0$ for j = 0,1,...,q.
+Estimations use observations from 2003 to 2013 and the forecast period covers from December 2013 to October 2018.19 The results are shown in table 4, where root mean square error (RMSE)20 numbers lower than one indicate that the business survey contains information which is useful for predicting activity.